Sol000/tugraz-c-cpp-style-tools/readme.md

 # Manual formatting is annoying

-That's why this repo has some tools to avoid any [style guide](https://tc.tugraz.at/main/mod/page/view.php?id=55770) violations in C for the ESP Assignments.
+That's why this repo has some tools to avoid any [ESP](https://tc.tugraz.at/main/mod/page/view.php?id=55770) or [OOP](https://tc.tugraz.at/main/mod/book/view.php?id=341931&chapterid=1176) Style-Guide violations in C or CPP for the ESP/OOP Assignments.

 - `clang-format` (https://clang.llvm.org/docs/ClangFormat.html)
   can autoformat the code, e.g. putting braces on the correct line, having max.
 120 characters per line